yanghoon/obsidian-workspace/Resources/Database/Database Basic.md

 ## Page Oriented

 B-Tree
-* fixed size page(block)
+* read/write with fixed size page(block)
-* each page sorted by key and references of other pages
+* each page have sorted keys it and references of other pages